This is an excerpt from a phone interview I did with Cortney Campbell, blogger at GreenDrinkDiaries.com and natural lymphoma survivor.

 CORTNEY CAMPBELL: Absolutely.

-CHRIS WARK: Anytime I would find another story of a survivor who did it all natural, it was so exciting.
+CHRIS WARK: Anytime I would find another story of a survivor who did it all naturally, it was so exciting.
 You know what I mean?

 CORTNEY CAMPBELL: Oh gosh, yes.